Skip To Content

 Dental Crowns

 Dental crowns are a more extensive option, typically used for teeth that are severely damaged or decayed.
-They cover the whole tooth, providing strength and improving appearance.
+Dental crowns cover the whole tooth, providing strength and improving appearance.
 Crowns are often recommended when a tooth cannot be restored with dental veneers or dental bonding.

 Comparing Dental Alternatives